bagdadiemre/fighter-aircraft-status-system/README.md

 - Electron integration for desktop application deployment.

 ## Installation
-1. Clone the repository: `git clone https://github.com/bagdadiemre/fighter-aircraft-status.git`
+1. Clone the repository: `git clone https://github.com/bagdadiemre/fighter-aircraft-status-system.git`
-2. Navigate to the project directory: `cd fighter-aircraft-status`
+2. Navigate to the project directory: `cd fighter-aircraft-status-system`
 3. Install dependencies: `npm install`

 ## Usage
 1. Start the backend server:
-   - Navigate to the `fighter-aircraft-server` directory.
+   - Navigate to the `backend` directory.
    - Install backend dependencies: `npm install`
    - Run the backend server: `npm run start`
    - Open `http://localhost:5175/` in your browser to verify the server is running.

 2. Start the front-end application:
-   - Return to the main project directory.
+   - Return to the `frontend` directory.
    - Run the application: `npm start`
    - The application will be accessible at `http://localhost:3000/`.

-3. To build and run the application as a desktop app using Electron:
+3. To build and run the application (in `frontend`) as a desktop app using Electron:
    - Run: `npm run electron-build`
    - Navigate to the `dist` directory and execute the generated executable or binary.
      OR
-   - Run: `npm run electron` and app will be shown as a window app.
+   - Run: `npm run electron` and app will be shown as a desktop app.

 ## Technologies Used
 - React.js